-The COMPACT attribute when present e.g. COMPACT> has the effect of reducing inter-item spacing.
+The COMPACT attribute when present e.g. has the effect of reducing inter-item spacing.
 The bullet style is the responsibility of the browser, and normally an unordered list nested within a list of the same type is given a different style (bullet, dash, box or check).
-Authors can instead use the SRC attribute for the LI element to specify an icon with a URL or URN, e.g. LI SRC="folder.gif">SRC attribute for the LI element to specify an icon with a URL or URN, e.g. LI SRC="folder.gif"
+Authors can instead use the SRC attribute for the LI element to specify an icon with a URL or URN, e.g. LI SRC="folder.gif">SRC="folder.gif">LI SRC="folder.gif"